 Sen. Elizabeth Warren of Massachusetts was charged with the task of launching the agency.
 And former Ohio Attorney General Richard Cordray became the bureau’s first director.

 The CFPB is not without its detractors.
 Republicans and conservative groups have argued that the agency is an example of government overreach and that its powers should be limited.
 When President Trump took office, the CFPB landed in the headlines as the president and other Republicans made a concerted effort to minimize the bureau’s powers.

 After a high-profile dispute over the top office at the CFPB, Trump appointed Mick Mulvaney, a well-known critic of the organization, as its acting director.
-Mulvaney continues in this role as of November 2018.
+Mulvaney continued in this role until Kathleen Kraninger was appointed director in December 2018.